 What is estate planning?

-Estate planning is wide ranging and whilst some of the more obvious conversations will be around the financial implications of failing to plan, there are some concepts that aren’t as easy to quantify but are often just as important.
-In short, estate planning is ensuring that your assets and your responsibilities are passed onto others in line with your wishes after you have died or become incapacitated.
+Estate planning is a wide-ranging area.
+While the more obvious conversations will be around the implications of failing to plan, some concepts aren’t as easy to quantify.
+But it does not mean that these concepts are any less important.
+In short, estate planning is ensuring that your assets and responsibilities pass onto others in line with your wishes when you die.

 Who should consider estate planning?

 It might not always be obvious but many of us will have at least some level of wealth that we will wish to pass on to our loved ones.
 You should be looking to consider estate planning as soon as your wealth exceeds £1m – or £2m if you’re a couple.
 This includes the value of your property.